 This is a special shortcode for the TOS (Terms of Service) dialog, located in the plugin settings under the dialogs tab.
 It is only used within the TOS dialog and is not actually used on a page.
-This shortcode requires an additional parameter for the url of your Terms of Service.
+This shortcode requires an additional parameter indicating the url of your Terms of Service.

-The user-list page shortcode is an integration with the WP-Members User List premium add-on module.
+The user-list shortcode is an integration with the WP-Members User List premium add-on module.
 When the module is installed, the shortcode allows you to create a page (or set of pages) containing user information, much like a member directory.
 Options include navigation, search, and the number of users to display per page.
 This shortcode can be used more than once in the site and with the various parameters available could be used to do things like create separate lists of users and authors, etc.

 These parameters available to the shortcode are optional:

 - role: determine the fole of the user to list (such as subscriber, author, etc).
 The default is to display all roles.

 - number: the number of users that will be displayed per page.
 Must be a number.
 The default is 10.